-Audiences in need of TLC in 2021: A talk about relationships & loyalty
+Audiences in need of TLC: A talk about relationships and loyalty

 Happy New Year!
 It does feel a bit odd to wish you a happy new year considering the current restrictions but we are hoping for 2021 to bring some joy to you, to us and to audiences.

 We’re kicking off the year with the fourth step of audience development: strengthening your relationship with your audiences and increasing their loyalty to you.
 Previous steps we dug into last year included why you should cherish your relationship with your audiences, how to get to know them better with the tools you already have, and figuring out what to do next in line with your purpose.

 Why is it important now more than ever to talk about strengthening your relationship with your audiences?
 Because 2020 imposed a physical distance.
 There is a danger in losing connection and relevance.
 We all know that relationships take work – in good times and bad.
 You don’t want to be a fair-weather friend, only speaking to your audience when you have a programme on offer or tickets on sale.
 Our latest audience research, Culture Beyond Covid, showed that 41% of NI audiences aren’t confident cultural organisations have kept them informed of their plans.
 Your audiences want to hear from you so let them know they’re in your thoughts and that you miss them as much as they miss you.

 We all have different ideas of what loyalty means.
 For some, it’s a basic point and reward system like your Tesco Clubcard.
 The more you buy, the more points you get, the more offers and vouchers you pile up.
 It’s an endless spending circle but does it mean you’re actually loyal to Tesco?
 Probably not.
 You probably buy groceries in other supermarkets too.
 So again, what is loyalty?